Accurate inference methods based on the estimating equation theory for the modified Poisson and least-squares regressions

 Objectives

-In clinical and epidemiological studies, the modified Poisson and least-squares regression analyses for binary outcomes have been standard multivariate analysis methods to provide risk ratio and risk difference estimates.
-However, their ordinary Wald-type confidence intervals can suffer from biases of the robust variance estimators and the coverage probabilities of true effect measures are substantially below the nominal level (usually 95%).
+In clinical and epidemiological studies, the modified Poisson and least-squares regression analyses for binary outcomes have been used as standard multivariate analysis methods to provide risk ratio and risk difference estimates.
+However, their ordinary Wald-type confidence intervals can suffer from finite-sample biases in the robust variance estimators, and the coverage probabilities of true effect measures are substantially below the nominal level (usually 95%).
 To address this issue, new accurate inference methods are needed.

 Methods

-We provide two accurate inference methods based on the estimating equation theory for these regression models.
-A remarkable advantage of these regression models is that we know the correct models to be estimated: the conventional binomial regression models with log and identity links.
-Utilizing this modeling information, we first derive the quasi-score statistics, whose robust variances are estimated using the correct model information, and propose a confidence interval based on the regression coefficient test using χ 2 -approximation.
-Also, to further improve the large sample approximation, we propose adapting a parametric bootstrap method to estimate the sample distribution of the quasi-score statistic using the correct model information.
+We propose two accurate inference methods based on the estimating equation theory for these regression models.
+A remarkable advantage of these regression models is that the correct models to be estimated are known, that is, conventional binomial regression models with log and identity links.
+Using this modeling information, we first derive the quasi-score statistics, whose robust variances are estimated using the correct model information, and then propose a confidence interval based on the regression coefficient test using χ 2 -approximation.
+To further improve the large sample approximation, we propose adapting a parametric bootstrap method to estimate the sample distribution of the quasi-score statistics using the correct model information.
 In addition, we developed an R package, rqlm ( https://doi.org/10.32614/CRAN.package.rqlm ), that can implement the new methods via simple commands.

 Results

-In extensive simulation studies, the coverage probabilities of the two new methods clearly outperformed the ordinary Wald-type confidence interval.
-We also illustrate the proposed methods via applications to an epidemiologic study of epilepsy.
-The proposed methods provided wider confidence intervals reflecting the statistical uncertainty.
+In extensive simulation studies, the coverage probabilities of the two new methods clearly outperformed the ordinary Wald-type confidence interval when the regression function assumptions were correctly specified, especially in small and moderate sample settings.
+We also illustrated the proposed methods by applying them to an epidemiological study of epilepsy.
+The proposed methods provided wider confidence intervals, reflecting statistical uncertainty.

 Conclusions

-The current standard Wald-type confidence intervals might provide misleading evidence.
-If erroneous evidence is reported, it can potentially influence clinical practice, public health, and policy making.
-These possibly inaccurate results should be circumvented through the use of effective statistical methods.
-The new inference methods would provide more accurate evidence in future medical studies.
+The current standard Wald-type confidence intervals may provide misleading evidence.
+Erroneous evidence can potentially influence clinical practice, public health, and policymaking.
+These possibly inaccurate results should be circumvented using effective statistical methods.
+These new inference methods would provide more accurate evidence for future medical studies.